-Many businesses prefer to set up an offshore company, also known as non-resident company, in Dubai as the income obtained from a holding company (offshore company) is not taxable.
+Many businesses prefer to set up an offshore company, also known as the non-resident company, in Dubai, as the income obtained from a holding company (offshore company) is not taxable.

 Other than tax savings, people prefer having an offshore company as a holding company so that they can hold:

-- Interest of other companies in a separate jurisdiction
+- The interest of other companies in a separate jurisdiction

 - Licensing of franchises

 - Intellectual property rights like patent, trademark, copyright, etc.